 For individuals dealing with a specific disease and their caregivers:

 Diabetes Support Group – meets the first Monday of the month from 10:00 to 11:00 am at NVNA and Hospice, 120 Longwater Drive, Norwell, September - May.
 Open to all South Shore residents, the group includes both people with diabetes and caregivers and provides support, information and networking opportunities.
-Facilitated by a certified diabetic educator, each monthly meeting features a different topic to help persons with diabetes manage their condition.
+Each month meeting features a different topic to help persons with diabetes manage their condition.